April Adjunct

 There is no scalpel edge, no well honed word

-That cuts more deeply than incisive hate
+That cuts more deeply than incisive hate,

-And marking scars to bear to heaven’s gate.
+There drawing scars to bear to heaven’s gate.

 Where but a single drop could legions raze;